Can strength training affect sleep?

 smartsleep Experte Fitness Training Professor Dr. Stephan Geisler

-Prof. dr Stephan Geisler is the smartsleep expert for fitness and health.
+Prof. Dr. Stephan Geisler is the smartsleep expert for fitness and health.
 He gives us an overview of the current study situation and explains what influence strength training can have on sleep quality.

 2. Effects of strength training on sleep quality